Website Montgomery County Planning Commission

-- Have technical knowledge in land use, housing, transportation, open space, environmental, demographics, landscape design, zoning, planning law, and related subjects
+- Have technical knowledge in stormwater management, green infrastructure, residential, mixed use and commercial design, transportation, zoning, planning law, and related subjects

 QUALIFICATION REQUIREMENTS: To perform this job successfully, an individual must be able to perform all essential and specific duties satisfactorily.
 The requirements listed below are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Master’s Degree in Planning or related field
+- Master’s Degree in Landscape Architecture, Architecture, Planning, or related degree

-- Two to four (2-4) years of relatable work experience or any equivalent combination of education and experience which provides the knowledge and abilities necessary to be successful in the position
+- Any equivalent combination of education and experience which provides the knowledge and abilities necessary for the position

-- Excellent written communication skills and public speaking ability
+- Excellent communications skills and public speaking ability

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.